 Gavin Elite Road Cycling Shoe

-The Gavin Elite Road Cycling Shoe is designed for performance and an exceptional fit.
+The Gavin Elite designed for performance and an exceptional fit.
 This cycling shoe has a small adjustable buckle that allows you that extra fine tuning to find the ultimate fit for your personal comfort and improve your performance.
 The material is a stylish faux microfiber leather with breathable mesh for airflow and cooling.
 The Gavin Elite also features a nylon fiberglass sole with air-flow vents for less resistance and cooling.

 - Compatible with Look SPD, SPD-R, SPD-SL Cleats